-- Numerous dependency exemptions;
+- High income;

-- Large state income tax deductions;
+- Interest income from private activity bonds;

-- A large deduction for unreimbursed employee business; expenses or miscellaneous expenses;

-- Substantial medical expenses;

 - Large capital gain;

-- The exercising of Incentive Stock Options (ISOs).
+- The exercising of Incentive Stock Options (ISOs);

+- Claiming the standard deduction.

 Under the AMT, individuals are taxed at rates of 26% and 28% on the amount of taxable income above the exemption amounts.
-The American Taxpayer Relief Act provides a permanent "patch" for the AMT.
-In 2017, the exemption amounts are \$54,300 for single filers, \$84,500 for married couples filing jointly, and \$42,250 for married couples filing separately.
+In 2019, the exemption amounts are \$71,700 for single filers, \$111,700 for married couples filing jointly, and \$55,850 for married couples filing separately.
 Consult with us to determine if the AMT will affect you.